ltcsuite/lnd/README.md

-Finally, we also have an active [Slack](https://lightning.engineering/slack.html) where protocol developers, application developers, testers and users gather to discuss various aspects of `lnd` and also Lightning in general.
+Finally, we also have an active [Slack](https://lightning.engineering/slack.html) where protocol developers, application developers, testers and users gather to discuss various aspects of `lndltc` and also Lightning in general.
+Discussions specific to the development of `lndltc` is done in the #ltc channel.

 ## Installation